Boehner gets emotional in Pelosi tribute: ‘My girls told me, tell the Speaker how much we admire her’

 Boehner, who led House Republicans between 2007 and 2015, served as minority leader during Pelosi’s first stint as Speaker from 2007 to 2011 — when she made history as the first woman in the position.

+Boehner joined House lawmakers, senators and Pelosi’s family at the Capitol on Wednesday for the unveiling of her portrait, which will hang in the Speaker’s Lobby in the Capitol alongside paintings of former speakers — including Boehner.

-In 2011, she she returned the gavel to Boehner after House Republicans took control of the chamber.
+The Ohio Republican handed Pelosi the Speaker’s gavel when she assumed the role in 2007.
+In 2011, she returned the gavel to Boehner after House Republicans took control of the chamber.
+Then in 2015, Pelosi gave the gavel back to Boehner.

+Pelosi remarked on Boehner’s tribute, saying she “would have been a little disappointed if he did not get emotional.”
+The former speaker is known for getting emotional and at times crying during noteworthy moments.

-During his remarks on Wednesday, Boehner said “you and I have disagreed politically on many things over the years, but we were never disagreeable to each other.”
+Boehner on Wednesday said “you and I have disagreed politically on many things over the years, but we were never disagreeable to each other.”

 “As you might have heard me say before, you can disagree without being disagreeable,” he added.